jlmelville/uwot/README.md

 [Rcpp](https://cran.r-project.org/package=Rcpp) and
 [RcppArmadillo](https://cran.r-project.org/package=RcppArmadillo)), aping
 the Python code as closely as possible.
-It is my first time using Rcpp, so let's assume I did a horrible job.
+It is my first time using Rcpp, so let's assume I did a horrible job (as we shall see when we look at performance numbers versus Python).

 For the datasets I've tried it with, the results look at least reminiscent of those obtained using the